 The best premium gaming headset

-The Logitech G Pro X headset is a truly incredible bit of kit.
-Not only is it one of the most comfortable headset I've ever worn, but it's also got the best microphone this side of a Blue Yeti.
+The Logitech G Pro X headset is a seriously impressive bit of kit; one of the most comfortable headset Katharine has ever worn, so says our RPS chief, and it's also got the a lovely-sounding mic too.

 The Logitech G Pro X also sounds sublime.
-Thanks to its rich, detailed soundscape, I was able to hear sounds in my test games I'd never even noticed before, making everything feel more immersive as a result.
+Thanks to its rich, detailed soundscape, it's possible to hear sounds you may never even have noticed before, making everything feel more immersive as a result.
 It also comes with a replacement set of ear pads, loads of different cables and connections so you can use it with other devices, plus a very lovely carry case to make sure nothing gets lost.
 If you've got the cash, you definitely won't be disappointed.

-It's also available in a regular G Pro model, which has exactly the same design but doesn't come with the Blue VO!CE tech inside the mic, but if you're looking for something slightly cheaper then the next best thing is either the successor to Corsair's Void Pro RGB, the £70 / $66 Corsair Void Elite RGB, or the Razer Blackshark V2, which goes for slightly more at £99 / $99.
+It's also available in a regular G Pro model, which has exactly the same design but doesn't come with the Blue VO!CE gubbins inside the mic, but if you're looking for something on the cheaper side then the next best thing is the Corsair's Void Pro RGB: the £70 / $55 Corsair Void Elite RGB.

 Read more in our Logitech G Pro X review